kamilabla/Animal-detection/hippo_dataset/README.roboflow.txt

-HIPPOPOTAMUSMAIN - v12 2022-03-26 5:19pm
+Hippopotamus & Activity - v1 2025-04-25 11:06pm
 ==============================

-This dataset was exported via roboflow.com on November 13, 2023 at 9:44 AM GMT
+This dataset was exported via roboflow.com on May 10, 2025 at 2:42 PM GMT

 Roboflow is an end-to-end computer vision platform that helps you
 * collaborate with your team on computer vision projects